FAQ’s

 Freestyle Sessions and Skater Training

-What is the difference between a club freestyle and a rink freestyle?
+What is the difference between a Club freestyle and a Rink freestyle?
 How do I know if the freestyle is a club or rink session?

 To guarantee a regular schedule of freestyle sessions, EFSC reserves and rents the ice for a higher level of skating practice than the public sessions allow.
-These sessions are called “club or EFSC freestyles” and are Tuesday evenings, Friday mornings and Saturday mornings and are paid before the session online through this website (see FREESTYLE PAGE).
-The Rink Exchange has scheduled other freestyle sessions throughout the week that are not EFSC sponsored.
-These sessions are called “rink freestyles” and are typically labeled as “RX Freestyle” and can be paid for at the front desk upon arrival.
+These sessions are called “Club or EFSC freestyles” and are regularly scheduled on Tuesday evenings, Friday mornings, and Saturday mornings.

 When can a skater start competing or testing?